How Business Can Save the Day

 If “big business” were a problem celeb, it would make Charlie Sheen seem positively angelic.
 What’s needed is a big red pen to edit, re-write and reframe a new brand story.
 An overhaul and reinvention of the likes that requires a top-notch brand and PR crisis management team, maybe even calling in the legendary nerves-of-steel celeb handler Cindi Berger for the fix.
 And we need it fast because business, notably corporate America with all it has to offer in resources, has all the potential to solve society’s biggest problems.

-That was the message (well sans Charlie and highly paraphrased!) from none other than legendary Harvard professor and competitive strategy guru Michael Porter last fall at the Babson Forum on Entrepreneurship.
+That was the message (well sans Charlie and highly paraphrased!) from none other than legendary Harvard professor and competitive strategy expert Michael Porter last fall at the Babson Forum on Entrepreneurship.
 And I’ve been thinking a lot about it, because the sentiment hits close to home.

 And I’ve felt this pang for my career choice on more than one occasion.
 Earlier in my life, I wondered, “really?
 I’m spending my life convincing people to buy stuff?”
 What a contribution, I thought, eyes rolling in sarcasm.
 But a friend wisely reminded me that working in sports (and later music and education), which I love and value dearly as a part of my own life, was a way to encourage people to participate.
 To do.
 To get off their (our) duffs to live it.